sto3psl/budu/docs/README.md

 :::

 ::: warning Be careful
-Before rewriting all your code, please actually measure if it has an impact on performance.
+Before rewriting all your code, please actually measure if layout is the problem.
 The default browser behaviour is usually fine.
 :::

-Now you might say "This looks simple, it's just 2 loops" and that is correct.
-In a large app or visualisation, you might update styles in a lot of places and rewriting all these calls to execute in batches is a hassle.
+You might say "This looks simple, it's 2 loops" and that is correct.
+In a large app or visualisation, you might update styles in a lot of places.
+Rewriting all these calls, to execute in batches, is a hassle.
 This is where `budu` comes into play.
-Call `budu`s `schedule` function and it will coordinate all layout reads and writes in your app so you don't have to care about it.
+Call `budu`s `schedule` function and it will coordinate all layout reads and writes in your app for you.
 The above code example in `budu` looks like this:

 ```js
 import schedule from 'budu'